GrandpasCode/Zombies/README.rst

 .. _version 1.0: https://bitbucket.org/livibetter/zombies/commits/tag/v0.1.0

 In November, 2015, `Grandpa's Code`_ attempted to continue the work.
+As of December, 2015, it conforms to C99 and POSIX.1-2001.

 .. _Grandpa's Code: https://bitbucket.org/grandpas/code